Apple Carplay & Android Auto on Linux

 Installation

-Pre-built binaries for Linux are available here: https://github.com/f-io/LIVI/releases
+Pre-built binaries for Linux, macOS, and Windows are available here: https://github.com/f-io/LIVI/releases

 How it works